 | Medical imaging tools | Examines vocal cord structure |

-Some mobile applications now include daily vocal tracking features that allow users to monitor speaking time and vocal intensity.
+Some mobile apps now include daily vocal tracking features to monitor speaking habits and intensity.

 Frequently Asked Questions